Skip to main content

 Which channels should you use for B2B prospecting?

-The 4 main channels: email (volume and scalability), LinkedIn (relationship and visibility), phone (closing and qualification), and WhatsApp (50-60% reply rate on hot leads).
-Each channel plays a role depending on the lead’s temperature.
+The four main ones are email (volume and scalability), LinkedIn (relationship and visibility), phone (closing and qualification), and WhatsApp (50-60% reply rates on hot leads).
+The role each plays depends on where the lead sits in the funnel.

 How should you prioritize prospecting channels?